Andonome/lk/chat/profanity.md

 Finally, verify!

-/otr question "Who the fuck are you?" bob
+/otr question "Who are you?" bob

 Bob is verified upon the answer, 'bob'.